E-learning

 Te Tuhi ā-Hiko (2007)

-CD-ROM in te reo Māori that models and supports the writing process.
 Te Huhi ā-Hiko is an interactive writing tool designed to assist Māori-medium students in years 5–8.
+Order from Down the back of the chair using reference number MOE33657.

 E-learning research

-Literacy teaching and learning in e-Learning contexts (June 2010)
+Literacy teaching and learning in e-learning contexts (June 2010)

 How can schools foster and support e-learning and virtual learning?
 (2009)